 For persons who were not able to complete their high school education, North Carolina provides the high school equivalency program which allows them to earn a credential that is equivalent to a standard high school diploma.

 In North Carolina, adults have two options for high school equivalency testing, the GED® (General Education) exam and the HiSET® (High School Equivalency Test).

-- In North Carolina, you must be at least 16 years old.
-For 17 and 18-year-olds, extra requirements apply such as holding parental consent and school permission.
+- For 16 and 17-year-olds, extra requirements apply such as holding parental consent and school board permission.